JuliaLang/julia/doc/manual/conversion-and-promotion.rst

 .. doctest::

     julia> convert(FloatingPoint, "foo")
-    ERROR: `convert` has no method matching convert(::Type{FloatingPoint}, ::ASCIIString) in convert at base.jl:9
+    ERROR: MethodError: `convert` has no method matching convert(::Type{FloatingPoint}, ::ASCIIString) This may have arisen from a call to the constructor FloatingPoint(...), since type constructors fall back to convert methods.
+    Closest candidates are:
+      call{T}(::Type{T}, ::Any)
+      convert(::Type{FloatingPoint}, !Matched::Bool)
+      convert(::Type{FloatingPoint}, !Matched::Int8)
+      ...

 Some languages consider parsing strings as numbers or formatting numbers as strings to be conversions (many dynamic languages will even perform conversion for you automatically), however Julia does not: even though some strings can be parsed as numbers, most strings are not valid representations of numbers, and only a very limited subset of them are.
-Therefore in Julia the dedicated ``parse`` function must be used to perform this operation, making it more explicit.
+Therefore in Julia the dedicated :func:`parse` function must be used to perform this operation, making it more explicit.

 Defining New Conversions
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To define a new conversion, simply provide a new method for ``convert``.
+To define a new conversion, simply provide a new method for :func:`convert`.
 That's really all there is to it.
 For example, the method to convert a
 number to a boolean is simply this::